-Task Review of the requests for amendments to the adopted Network Codes from interested persons Priority level 2: Important Legal basis Article 7 of Regulation (EC) No 715/2009, as well as the consultation requirements from Article 14 of Regulation (EU) 2019/942.
-Overview (status) Collect/propose amendments to the legal text, where necessary.
-Propose, in coordination with the Commission, revisions on own initiative to improve the quality of the legislative texts
+Task Review of the requests for amendments to the adopted Network Codes Priority level 1: Critical Legal basis Article 7 of Regulation (EC) No 715/2009, as well as the consultation requirements from Article 14 of Regulation (EU) 2019/942.
+Overview (status) Collect/propose amendments to the legal text, where necessary in coordination with the Commission and with a focus on the change needs in the secondary legislation in 2021.
+Objectives Multi-annual objective: contribute to the completion of the IEM and the monitoring of its functioning.
+Outputs Facilitation of the stakeholder involvement, as required by the legislation.

-Follow up on joint Functionality platform notifications and, where necessary, propose amendments based on Article 7, as an outcome of the notifications received.
-To the extent possible, provide joint solutions with ENTSOG as an outcome to the Functionality platform notifications.
-Objectives Specific objective: create a framework to enable the Agency to collect sensible requests and ensure stakeholder involvement to the process.
-Support the joint Functionality Platform. , Multi-annual objective: contribute to the completion of the IEM and the monitoring of its functioning.
-Outputs Evaluating and processing amendment requests in a separate process or via joint Functionality Platform notifications, solutions, as it deems fit.
-Facilitation of the stakeholder involvement, as required by the adopted Network Codes and Guidelines as well as the Guidelines of the joint Functionality Platform.
 AWG input According to Article 24(2) of Regulation 2019/942, the Gas Working Group will be consulted on the draft opinions and recommendations requiring a favourable opinion of the Board of Regulators.
-Performance indicators and targets (deadlines) Amendments, public consultations preceding amendments, using the solutions given to the cases notified on the joint Functionality Platform with same/similar content, as the amendment request.
+Performance indicators and targets (deadlines) Revised articles, public consultations preceding amendments, using the solutions given to the cases notified on the joint Functionality Platform while also proposing other amendments that can improve the functioning of the internal gas market.
 For the amendments, as established by Article 7 of Regulation (EC) No 715/2009, no specific deadlines are foreseen.
-Risks Implementation is dependent on stakeholder support and the relevant legal and political processes.
+Risks Implementation is dependent on the relevant legal and political processes.
 Risk if this activity is not performed: reduced efficiency in the functioning of the IEM.